amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 #### Behavior

-* If the user property is `deleted`, it is restored.
+* If the user property is `deleted`, it's restored.
 * If the user property is `not deleted` or `not found`, an error is returned.

 #### 200 OK response